sanskrit/learnsanskrit.org/content/vyakarana/taddhita/atishayana.md

 changes.

 {s Iyasu~n} and {s iSThan} cause {s lopa} of the {s prAtipadika}'s last segment.
-First, let's define a new term:
+First, recall the definition of the term {s Ti}:

 {rule